ShaiBatonya/ShaiBatonya/README.md

 ---

 ## 🎯 **What Drives Me**
-Coding is more than just writing code; it's about solving real-world problems and creating tools that make a difference.
+For me, coding is more than writing functional code—it's about **creating tools that make a difference**.
-I thrive on challenging projects that push the limits of my creativity and technical skills.
+I thrive on challenges that push my creativity, demand problem-solving, and result in solutions that empower users.

 ---